 Course attendance, especially in an online course, is an integral part of the academic experience; therefore, students are expected to be participative in all course activities and discussions.
-If you do not participate during the first week of the course, you will be dropped from the course.
+If you do not participate during the first week of the course, you will reduce the final grade by one letter grade.
 If you cannot participate in all the course activities you should consider dropping the course.